williamdemeo/tdd-idris_wjd/notes/README.md

 8. merge-conflicts
 9. minimap
 10. pdf-view
+11. markdown-preview-plus

+Note: you should disable the default markdown-preview package, and set the following options in the markdown-preview-plus mode:  github style, enable latex rendering

 To install a package, select the atom menus: Edit -> Preferences, select `+ Install` from the list on the left, search for